 For example, there are countless attempts of data poisoning onGoogle’s Gmail spam filter.
 Attackers send millions of emails specifically designed to trick the classifier and change its definition of a spam email.
 Unfortunately, the corrupted algorithm allows attackers to send malicious emails without being detected.

-A data poisoning AI attack can throw off the entire website and corrupt all your effort.
+A data-poisoning AI attack can throw off the entire website and corrupt all your efforts.
 The poisoning attacks can cause considerable damage with minimal effort by the attacker.
 On the other hand, they are complicated to fix and recover from for the attacked business.

 How To Prevent and Recover from AI Attacks?